Print On Demand, a green business model

 Our generation must act and propose solutions to preserve our resources, hence the emergence of new modes of consumption and production.

-One of the solutions now available is customised manufacturing .
-This method is increasingly becoming one of the main business models in the world.
+Customer-demand manufacturing is one of the solutions now available.
+This method, which is becoming more and more common, is becoming one of the leading business models in the world.

 Production on demand: an emerging business model

-The aim is to avoid the destruction of unsold goods (which will soon be banned in France, from 2022) but also to respond to a more rational consumption and an eco-responsibleapproach.
+It aims to avoid the destruction of unsold goods (which will soon be banned in France, from 2022) but also to respond to a more reasoned consumption and an eco-responsible approach.

-As a result, some brands have decided to change some of their replenishment methods.
-As everyone knows, stocking up is expensive and it is essential for manufacturers to make production profitable.
+As a result, some brands have decided to partially change their replenishment method.
+As everyone knows, storage is expensive and it is essential for manufacturers to make production profitable.

 A reasoned but reactive production